cs3org/OCM-API/README.md

 For further details on this concept, see also [#54](https://github.com/cs3org/OCM-API/pull/54) and related issues.
 For a discussion about trust policies, see [sciencemesh#196](https://github.com/sciencemesh/sciencemesh/issues/196).

+### Multi Factor Authentication

+This specification contains a capability called `/mfa-capable` as well as a permission `mfa-enforced`.

+If an OCM provider has the capability `/mfa-capable` it will respond with a HTTP 200 OK on the endpoint `/mfa-capable` to indicate that it will try to comply with a MFA requirement set as a permission on a share.
+If the sharer OCM provider trusts the sharee OCM provider the sharer MAY set the permission mfa-enforced on a share.

+A complient OCM provider that signals that it is mfa-capable MUST not allow access to a resource to a user that has not provided a second factor to establish the identity of the user with greater confidence.

+Since there is no way to guarantee that the sharee OCM provider will actually enforce the MFA requirement, it is up to the sharer OCM provider to establish a trust with the OCM sharee provider such that it is reasonable to assume that the sharee OCM provider will honor the MFA requirement.
+This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted OCM providers.
+The procedure of establishing trust is out of scope for this specification.

 ## Changelog